Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 ## Data engineering in notebook hell

 One of my biggest frustrations with data engineering as a discipline (and enterprise data platforms like Databricks and Microsoft Fabric), is the relentless and seemingly never-ending push towards notebooks as the primary mechanism to write and deliver code.
-For me, notebooks are synonymous with a scripting style approach to development that lends itself to a host of bad practices, but if they're so _obviously_ bad, why have they become so popular and why do platforms seem so intent on ecouraging their use?
-Well, several things come to mind:
+For me, notebooks are synonymous with a scripting style approach to development that lends itself to a host of bad practices, but if they're so _obviously_ bad, why have they become so popular and why do platforms seem so intent on encouraging their use?
+Several reasons come to mind:

 * **Time-to-value:** notebooks take us from zero to _something_ quickly, they let us write code and interact with data with little to no setup, often inside the browser.